Content on this page was generated by AI and has not been manually reviewed.

 If you’re in a hurry to test a premium option after trying free VPNs, check out this offer I’ve seen many readers click: NordVPN 77% OFF + 3 Months Free

 What is a free VPN, and how does it apply to Chrome and Edge?
-Proton vpn edge extension download
+Edge router explained: what it is, how it works, types, setup, security, and VPN implications 2026

 A VPN virtual private network creates a secure, encrypted tunnel between your device and a remote server, masking your IP address and helping you bypass local network restrictions or geo-blocks.
 Free VPNs come with limitations: fewer servers, slower speeds, data caps, and sometimes ads or tracking.
 For browser users, there are two main flavors: